rtlaceste/Pages/index.md

 ## Project 3 - Flask

-In this project.
-I used Flask to set up a website's server side system.
+In this project I used Flask to set up a website's server side system.
 The website can be found [here](https://rtlaceste.pythonanywhere.com/).

 ```python